 Managing side effects

-fiber in your diet each day.
-Do not use a laxative without first talking to
+- For constipation, such as getting plenty of water and fiber in your diet.
+Do not use a laxative without first talking to your doctor.

 Other problems that can be treated at home include: